-SACRAMENTO, Calif. -- Gov. Gavin Newsom announced on Thursday morning an executive order requiring all new cars and passenger trucks sold in California be zero-emission vehicles by 2035.
-With this executive order, California becomes the first state in the country to set a sales ban on gas-powered cars.
+SACRAMENTO, Calif. -- Gov. Gavin Newsom announced on Thursday morning an executive order calling for all new cars and passenger trucks sold in California be zero-emission vehicles by 2035.
 The transportation sector in California accounts for more than 50 percent of the state’s greenhouse gas emissions.
 According to Gov. Newsom, this action will result in a “35 percent reduction in greenhouse gas emissions and an 80 percent improvement in oxides of nitrogen emissions from cars statewide.”

-The order also addresses the trucking industry by phasing out the sale of gas-powered medium and heavy duty vehicles by 2045.
+The order also addresses the trucking industry by requiring all medium and heavy duty vehicles to be zero-emission by 2045.